brungold/JobOffers/README.md

+JobOffers
-"JobOffers" is a Spring Boot web application that enables users to efficiently browse job offers from popular platforms such as NoFluffJobs and Pracuj.pl.
+"JobOffers" is a Spring Boot web application that allows users to efficiently browse job offers from popular platforms such as NoFluffJobs and Pracuj.pl.
 The application, using a scheduler every three hours, checks whether new job offers have appeared.
 Users are required to register in the application, and upon registration, a token will be generated for them, providing access to job offers and the ability to add their own listings.

 Key Features
 Fetching Offers from NoFluffJobs and Pracuj.pl: